Gluten-Free Chocolate Cake Donuts

 For the Chocolate Glaze:

-• Combine the chocolate chips, butter, and corn syrup in a microwave-safe bowl.
+• Combine 1/2 cup semi-sweet chocolate chips, 2 Tablespoons unsalted butter, and 2 teaspoons light corn syrup in a microwave-safe bowl.
 Microwave on medium (50%) powder for 20 seconds and stir, repeating the 20 second intervals and stirring until the chocolate chips are melted.
-Stir in 1 teaspoon hot water, adding more until smooth but still thick.
+Stir in 1 teaspoon of the 2-3 teaspoons hot water, adding more a little at a time until smooth but still thick.

 Notes